Hrishhii/DONNA-LegalAI/README.md

 - **Automated Legal Summaries** - from lengthy judgments to concise insights.
 - **Legal Q&A (Chat)** - ask a question, get a clear explanation in plain English.
 - **Global Legal News Digest** - stay updated with trending global legal developments.

-This makes DONNA not just an AI project - but a **step toward democratizing legal knowledge**.

 ---